Tickets

 Who created Water Lilies?

 Claude Monet (1840–1926) was a leading figure in the Impressionist movement, known for his innovative use of color and light.
-His Water Lilies series is a testament to his dedication to capturing the beauty of nature and his mastery of the Impressionist style.
 Monet's garden in Giverny served as both inspiration and subject for these paintings, reflecting his deep connection to the natural world.
 The Water Lilies series remains one of Monet's most celebrated achievements, showcasing his ability to convey emotion and atmosphere through his art.

 How to best visit Water Lilies